Pendulousss/library/README.md

 This is a Library project made as part of The Javascript course in The Odin Project

-!Warning! : You might get flashbanged if you open this page based on your theme preferences.
+!Warning! : You might get flashbanged if you open this page if you're on dark mode.